DTegano/NHL-Prediction-using-Machine-Learning/README.md

        'Positive' Class : 0
 ```

 I'll also note the concerning low kappa coefficient - which is in the range of 'poor.'
-For those who are not familar, the kappa coefficient adjusts accuracy by accounting for the change of the model simply guessing correctly.
-The R^2 is also extremely low 0.023 for my best model and only 0.298 when all 45 (only the ones used for machine learning) varaibles are present.
+For those who are not familiar, the kappa coefficient adjusts accuracy by accounting for the change of the model simply guessing correctly.
+The R^2 is also extremely low 0.023 for my best model and only 0.298 when all 45 (only the ones used for machine learning) variables are present.
 This may hint that either the logistic model is the complete wrong model to use, or there are just simply to many factors in hockey to predict games accurately.
 Below is an easy way to calculate R^2 on a logistic regression.
 Let's hope that I have much better success with the Support Vector Machine and the Neural Network.

 ```
 > log_likelihood_null = poly$null.deviance/-2